Code-Institute-Submissions/ms2-explore-asia/README.md

 ### Content

 * The homepage "About" is written by me using facts from [Wikipedia](https://en.wikipedia.org/wiki/Southeast_Asia)
-* The Map comes from Google API.
+* The Map comes from [Google Maps API](https://developers.google.com/maps/documentation).
-* The Flight Data is provided by Skyscanner API.
+* The Flight Data is provided by [Skyscanner API](https://rapidapi.com/skyscanner/api/skyscanner-flight-search).
-* The Email functionality is provided by EmailJS.
+* The Email functionality is provided by [EmailJS](https://www.emailjs.com/).
-* The Country Data is provided by REST countries API.
+* The Country Data is provided by [REST Countries API](https://restcountries.eu/).
 * The changing image shown in the "About" section is created by me, using [Canva](https://www.canva.com/)

 ### Media